 In our recent study~\cite{HS24}, we investigated whether BNS mergers alone can account for the observed $r$-process enrichment of disk stars in the Milky Way ([Fe/H]$\gtrsim -1$).
-Standard BNS ("delayed BNS" henceforth) formation scenario predicts a delay relative to the star formation rate (SFR)~\cite{Peters:1964,Beniamini:2019iop}.
-We modeled Eu production from BNS mergers using a one-zone galactic chemical evolution model \cite{Siegel:2019-Nature} that incorporates models of star formation history from X-ray observations~\cite{Madau:2016jbv}, delay-time distributions constrained by short gamma-ray burst (sGRB) observations~\cite{Zevin:2022dbo}, event rates and mass distribution constrained by gravitational-wave (GW) observations \cite{Abbott:GWTC3,GWTC3-pop}, neutron star equation-of-state (EOS) constraints by GW and pulsar observations~\cite{Legred:2021hdx}, and semi-analytical fits to numerical simulations of BNS mergers for event yields~\cite{Kruger:2020gig}.
-The study found that, to explain the observed abundance trends, BNS mergers would need to occur with a delay-time distribution of power-law index $\alpha \leq -2.0$ and minimum delay time $t_{\rm min} \leq 40$ Myr at 90\% confidence (following the delay-time model in Eq.
-2 of \cite{Zevin:2022dbo} ), contrasting those inferred from sGRBs \cite{Wanderman:2014eza, Ghirlanda:2016,Zevin:2022dbo}.
-If BNS mergers were assumed to follow the sGRB-inferred delays, an additional enrichment channel is necessary.
-The study concluded that this additional channel must track the SFR closely and likely contribute a dominant part ($45-95\%$ at 90\% confidence) of the Eu yield in the Galaxy.
-Similar conclusions were also found in ~\cite{Cote2019,Kobayashi:2022qlk}.
+Standard BNS (``delayed BNS'') formation scenarios predict a delay relative to the star formation rate (SFR)~\cite{Peters:1964,Beniamini:2019iop}.
+Using a one-zone chemical evolution model \cite{Siegel:2019-Nature} informed by cosmic SFR models~\cite{Madau:2016jbv}, short GRB (sGRB)-inferred delay-time distributions~\cite{Zevin:2022dbo}, GW-inferred BNS rates and mass distributions \cite{Abbott:GWTC3,GWTC3-pop}, neutron star EOS constraints~\cite{Legred:2021hdx}, and semi-analytical ejecta fits \cite{Kruger:2020gig}, we found that BNS mergers following the sGRB-inferred delays cannot reproduce the observed disk-star [Eu/Fe] trend.
+An additional enrichment channel that tracks the SFR is therefore required, consistent with similar conclusions in the literature~\cite{Cote2019,Kobayashi2020,Kobayashi:2022qlk}.